meghana-ps/Industrial_data_pipeline-/Industrial_data_pipeline--main/scr/README.md

 ## Project Structure
-- The code is executed in virtual environment in PyCharm
 - input folder : containing all the .json files as given
 - output folder : contains .csv files that is obtained during the process along with data visualizations and final output of the code
 - input_csv folder : contains the converted .csv files along with merged.csv file(for easy processing)